Table of Contents

 Epirus Tavern (Οινομαγειρείο Η Ήπειρος)

-Epirus is a good alternative for days when you’re more in the mood for grandma’s cooking over souvlaki.
+Epirus is also a solid alternative for days when you’re more in the mood for grandma’s cooking over souvlaki.
 Not that there’s anything wrong with souvlaki.

 Pro Tip